shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 ..
 WARNING:: The following contents correspond to ``Remote PC`` (your desktop or laptop PC) which controls TurtleBot3.
 You should never apply the following to your TurtleBot.

 ..
-NOTE:: TurtleBot3 is released with OpenCR firmware for each model.
-Please refer to the following information only when writing new firmware of OpenCR.
-(OpenCR firmware was already downloaded when you get new one)
+NOTE:: The OpenCR board is pre-loaded with the software needed to run your specific TurtleBot3 model(Burger or Waffle).
+Refer to the information below only if you want to modify the existing software or write new software for the OpenCR.

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version and this setup can be done on Intel® Joule™.